Jacky-MYQ/comfyui-DataCleaning/README.md

 3. you can either use `ComfyUI-Manager` to install it.

 # To Do List
-- [x] Basic interface and Basic function including crop and resize.
+- [x] Basic interface and functions: crop and resize.
 - [ ] Add the segmentation function to process the images in order to remove the background or obtain the subject which you want to use only.